 We can all make mistakes, but more intriguing is why would such ‘esteemed’ reviewers overlook this error / attempt at confusion?
 Anyone would think it rather pleased them that this work subtly perpetuates the reassuring myth that it took countless millions of British troops to subdue the plucky old Boers – and to hell with historical reality.

 Given that the poor old Professor got his knickers in such a twist over the mis-spelling of ‘Colvile’ as ‘Colville’ in KK&K, it is noteworthy that he cheerfully overlooks the mis-spelling of ‘Cameronians’ as ‘Cameroneans’ on this chart and (worse) the way the ‘Loyal North Lancashire Regiment’ is reinvented as the ‘Royal North Lancashire Regiment’.[ix]
-But perhaps spelling mistakes only become heinously unforgivable when the one who makes them dares to challenge his much cherished (though increasingly laughable) myth?
+But perhaps spelling mistakes only become heinously unforgivable when the one who makes them dares to challenge the much cherished (though increasingly laughable) Apartheid-regime myths?

-The lesson is simple: if you want to get a glowing review / foreword from this True Believing Twosome, you don’t have to worry about being historically accurate, or knowing much about the subject – all you need to do is write a book that doesn’t threaten their preferred fiction.
+The lesson is simple: if you want to get a glowing review / foreword from this True Believing Twosome, you don’t have to worry about being in any way historically accurate, or actually knowing anything at all about the subject – all you need to do is write a book that doesn’t threaten their preferred fiction, and all is groovy.

 [i] The American army of the Great War used a very different divisional structure to their British allies.
 An American Infantry Division was about 28,000 men strong, and made up of two Brigades, each comprising two Regiments of three Battalions.
 They were supported by three machine gun battalions, a battalion of engineers and divisional artillery.
 For more, read ‘The Last Battle’ by Peter Hart